 Best Cheap Sewing Machine Reviews

-The Brother XL2600i is also featured on our Best for Beginners list.
-It is priced at a very comfortable $80, and includes some features that are uncommon at twice this price.
+The Brother XM2701 is also featured on our Best for Beginners list.
+It is priced extremely affordably, and includes some features that are uncommon at twice this price!
 Beginners and everyday sewists look for features, like: automatic threader, one-step buttonhole stitches, automatic bobbin winder, built in thread cutter, and adjustable stitch length.
 This machine has all of these functions.

 - It has a whopping 27 stitches built in!
 That impressive total includes a versatile collection of utility and decorative stitches.
 It even has a one-step, automatic buttonhole stitch!
 Overall, there are far more options on the Brother than on similarly-priced models from other brands.

-- It is not very sturdy or powerful.
+- It’s not especially sturdy or powerful.
 It stitches at a slower rate, which is good for beginning sewists, but may frustrate seasoned professionals.
 You’ll also have to be aware that this one isn’t going to tackle super thick materials or pieces with many layers.

 Janome is well known for designing high-quality, sturdy products.
 They are also notorious for their high price tags.
-However, it is a great bargain at around $120!
+However, the 2212 is a bargain among bargains!
 This machine is a great option for beginners, or anyone looking for a good deal on a basic machine.

 - Stitch width is adjustable up to 5mm, and length up to 4mm maximum.

-- The machine weighs just eleven pounds.
-The built-in handle makes it very easy to transport around the house, or to classes.
+- The machine weighs just under 13 pounds.
+The low weight makes it very easy to transport around the house, or to classes.